kriogenia/advent_of_code/2024/README.md

 - **Day 02**: I'm starting to get that Zig is all about working with arrays.
 - **Day 03**: Had to add a dependency to use regex.
 Holy mother of Haruhi, what a painful ride.
 - **Day 04**: There's no AoC without matrix navigation, innit?
+- Day 06: The hypothesis for my second solution was wrong and I don't want to go the "attempt all" route so I'm leaving this one for later.